nicolkill/fl_ex/README.md

 the use and implementation of Phoenix, but sometimes a lot of stuff it's too overkill for some very small servers and more when you want to create a very small service

+The design it's based on [Plug](https://hexdocs.pm/plug/https.html) so it's FULLY COMPATIBLE WITH ALL THE PLUGS! and you can create your own plugs in the same format and the same way to use, 100% compatibility

+Also includes some useful plugs to create/configure your server quickly

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed